vishruthdevan/portfolio/content/poems/advance.md

 Of how better an escapist I am,
 When the letters 'Marlboro' part my lips;
 Of how I can disappear into myself.
-The crisp current of Coonoor breeze seems fowl
+The crisp current of Coonoor breeze seems foul
 When pit against the yellow tar, the coarse air.
 My trachea isn’t as forgiving
 As I am to myself when I let